When to Match: A Cost-Balancing Principle for Dynamic Markets: Omitted Details for the Delivery Experiment

-We adapt the Cost-Balancing algorithm to the delivery dispatch setting while preserving its core principle: trigger a dispatch when accumulated waiting cost reaches a calibrated proportion of instantaneous matching cost.
-The adaptation requires specifying how to measure waiting cost and matching cost in the delivery context, as well as how to implement the cost-balancing condition.
+We implement the Cost-Balancing algorithm in the delivery dispatch setting as a one-to-many dispatch policy motivated by the same waiting-cost-versus-matching-cost trade-off as the main model.
+At a dispatch epoch, the current pool $S$ consists of undelivered orders $\mathcal I$ and available drivers $\mathcal K$.
+A feasible clearing plan assigns each driver to a capacity-feasible route serving a subset of orders, and the VRP in Section~\ref{app:delivery_vrp} computes the delivery burden of that clearing plan.
+The implementation requires specifying how to measure waiting cost and matching cost in the delivery context, as well as how to implement the cost-balancing condition.

 In the base model (Section~\ref{sec:model}), waiting cost accumulates at rate $\sum_{i} c_i X_i(t)$, where $X_i(t)$ is the queue length of type $i$.
-In the delivery setting, we simplify this to focus on the time dimension.
+The delivery implementation is not a literal instantiation of this complete-tuple cost.
+Instead, it uses a dispatch-oriented urgency proxy that focuses on controllable holding time in the delivery operation.
+Let $\omega$ denote the elapsed holding time, in minutes, since the last dispatch.
 The waiting cost is defined as

-where $|\mathcal{K}|$ is the number of available drivers and $W$ is the elapsed time (in minutes) since the last dispatch.
-This formulation captures the reduction in remaining delivery commitment time: as waiting accumulates, the adjusted commitment time $T_c = T_0 - W$ shrinks, increasing the risk of delay.
+where $|\mathcal{K}|$ is the number of available drivers.
+This formulation captures the reduction in remaining delivery commitment time: as waiting accumulates, the adjusted commitment time $T_c = T_0 - \omega$ shrinks, increasing the risk of delay.
 Multiplying by the number of drivers reflects that more drivers waiting implies greater urgency to dispatch.

-The matching cost captures the expected delivery burden per driver given the current order and driver pools.
+The matching cost captures the realized delivery burden per driver given the current order and driver pools.
 We define it as the average delivery time per driver:

 where $\tilde{t}_i$ is the service time at location $i$ and $l_k(\mathcal{I}_k)$ is the travel time for driver $k$ given assignment $\mathcal{I}_k$.
+This quantity is the driver-normalized clearing burden used by the empirical dispatch trigger.
 The intuition behind this formulation is twofold.
 First, the average delivery time per order typically decreases as more orders accumulate, because routing efficiency improves with denser order distributions.
 Second, the ratio of orders to drivers reflects traffic intensity: a higher ratio suggests more efficiency gain per driver from batching.
-Thus, the matching cost tends to decrease over time as the system accumulates more orders and drivers, mirroring the decreasing cost function $f(\mathbf{x})$ in Assumption~\ref{ass:key}.
+Thus, the matching cost tends to decrease over time as the system accumulates more orders and drivers, reflecting the average-cost economies used by the delivery trigger.

-The CB algorithm triggers a dispatch when the waiting cost exceeds $\alpha$ times the matching cost:
+The CB algorithm triggers a dispatch when the matching cost falls below $\alpha$ times the accumulated waiting cost:

 This condition shows that the effective threshold adapts to the number of available drivers.
 When more drivers are available, the algorithm dispatches sooner (lower effective threshold), preventing excessive idle time.
 When fewer drivers are available, the algorithm waits longer to accumulate orders for better routing efficiency.